 There is an early retirement benefit for tenured faculty, yes.
 It is based upon a calculation that includes age, years of service, and average salary for the past five years.
-The Associate Provost for Budget and Personnel will be happy to run through different scenarios with you.
-You can also request a confidential quote from Human Resources.
-Note that this benefit is one lump-sum payment on either January 31 or July 31.
-It is taxable, and the larger amount will trigger a higher required IRS withholding rate.
+You can request a confidential quote from Human Resources.
+You can also consult Academic Affairs for an estimate.
+Note that this benefit is one lump-sum payment on your retirement date, because it is taxable that way no matter how it is paid out.
 For more information, please go to the "Early Retirement Policy and Form" link in the Faculty Governance bucket of WesPortal.